johntmcintosh/BarricadeKit/README.md

 *Note: By default the shake window is presented for Debug builds only.
 You can manually set `BarricadeShakeWindow.isEnabled` to adjust this behavior.*

-- Manually present a `BarricadeViewController` at any time in your app, just be sure to limit the presetation to debug builds if you don't want it to ship to the App Store.
+- Manually present a `BarricadeViewController` at any time in your app, just be sure to limit the presentation to debug builds if you don't want it to ship to the App Store.

 ## App Store Submission